binhnguyen2501/binhnguyen2501/README.md

 # Hi there, I'm Binh Nguyen 👋

 ## I am a self-taught programmer.
 Has a great fondness for code enjoys learning new technologies.
-And I'm a Front-end Developer based in Vietnam.

 - 🌱 I’m currently learning everything
 - 🥅 Goals: Learn more and become a better programmer